-Because Deno is still relatively new, there's only one major version 1.x.x at the time of this writing vs. Node JS which has seventeen major versions.
+Deno is still relatively new, so there's only one major version 1.x vs. Node JS which has seventeen major versions.
 Therefore you can focus on the latest Deno version or Deno CLI (Command Line Interface).

-Once you successfully install Deno, it will provide a
+Once you successfully install Deno, it provides a

 deno executable that's either administered by a package manager or installed on a user's home directory under the

 .deno folder inside the

 bin sub-directory (e.g. for a user called

 admin, the Deno executable will be in

 deno executable is tied to three versions:

 deno executable with the

 --version flag you'll see the details of these versions, as shown in listing 10.1.